ntlind/Predicting_MLB_Ticket_Sales/README.md

 ## Code Descriptions
 There are two R files in this repository:
-* **Model Selection** - Test OOS MAPE of multiple models before choosing the best fit
+* **"Model Selection"** - Test OOS MAPE of multiple models before choosing the best fit
-* **Final Model** - Intake user inputs via .csv before making final forecasts using the NBD regression
+* **"Final Model"** - Intake user inputs via .csv before making final forecasts using the NBD regression

 ## Potential Improvements
 * Scale ticket sales to limit effects of outliers and improve computational performance
 * Test more sophisticated models (e.g., RNNs)
 * Trim code for efficiency